 - 6-8 hours of culling through the images we took

 This is literally going through each image and deciding if it is good enough and whether it is relevant to your story.
 There is a lot of duplication and bracketing at times such as group shots, so it’s finding the best one amongst the duplicates.
 We will cull through three times to make sure it is all perfect – if it isn’t good enough it doesn’t make it.
 You don’t need 20 shots of your cake now do you?

 It’s important the images are the absolute best they can be, and this isn’t always straight out of the camera.
 Whilst we do as much as possible to get it right in camera, sometimes other factors such as different light sources in a room, horrible health and safety signs, distracting items in the background mean we have to work on an image to make it perfect, and we will, because these are your memories, so it’s worth it.

 Still with us?
 So even taking the lower estimates we are looking at 46 hours.
-Our standard rate is £2995, which if you do the maths is around £65 an hour.
+If you do the maths at an average package of £2995, it works out at around £65 an hour.
 Of course there are two of us, so that drops to £32.50 an hour each…

 Extras behind the scenes